Original Post: March 10, 2019

 Keep a phone number, email address and physical address (if you have one) in a footer and/or create a designated contact page.

 If you want people to reach you, make it easy for them to do that.
-I recommend having a phone number, because sometimes somebody might want to reach you immediately.
-If giving out your personal number makes you uncomfortable, you can get a free number and have calls forwarded to your phone.
+We recommend having a phone number, because sometimes somebody might want to reach you immediately.
+If giving out your personal number makes you uncomfortable, you can get a free Google Voice number and have calls forwarded to your phone.

 7. Website vs. Just Social Media